kinzaarshad/Animations/README.md

 # Animations
- This project is made to demonstrate varies animations
+ This project is made to demonstrate varies animations in android studio.